citrus/spree_essentials/README.md

 Notes
 -----

-As I mentioned before, spree_essentials is still being developed...
-Development is being done on OSX with Ruby 1.9.2 and Spree 0.50.2.
+Spree Essentials is under constant development...
+Development is being done on OSX with Ruby 1.9.2 and usually the latest version of Spree. (currently 0.60.0)

-Please let me know of any bugs you find or feature requests you'd like to see.
+Please let me know if you find any bugs or have feature requests you'd like to see.

 Testing